 Evening local artists?
 Overnight Bobo.

-Enter the large low ceiling mosque with many columns and rough wood stick ceilings.
+Enter the large low-ceiling mosque with many columns and rough wood stick ceilings.
 There are many vent holes covered by clay pots on the roof.
 The largest minaret was severely damaged and has been completely rebuilt using reinforced concrete and bricks – it had still not been mudded.
 The other minaret is intact.
-Climb up onto the roof from the mosque and descent down the minaret.
+Climb up onto the roof of the mosque and descend the minaret.

 Cathedral of our Lady of Lourdes.
 Built in 1931, it is a large round roofed building.
 The back large window is all stained glass.
 Surprisingly for a Catholic church, there are no Ways of the Cross.